fbie/slirm/README.md

 - [ ] Extend navigation to next/previous/first accepted/rejected entry.
 - [ ] Add options for auto-commit with Magit.
 - [ ] Run ```M-x slirm-start``` with filename as parameter.
+- [ ] Generalize downloading of full-text URLs and abstracts.